 Reinforcing the centrality to student learning of good assignment design, the Degree Qualifications Profile project and the National Institute on Learning Outcomes Assessment (NILOA) have established a searchable, peer-reviewed Assignment Library.
-They also list resources that support the creation of good assignments.

 Making assignments transparent

 The Transparency in Learning and Teaching Initiative, led by Dr. Mary-Ann Winkelmes at University of Nevada-Las Vegas, is an evidence-based approach to implementing transparent instructional practices, including assignment design, aimed at increasing the success of students from groups historically underserved by higher education.
-The transparency template (PDF) is widely used by faculty to make their assignments more transparent for students
+The transparency template is widely used by faculty to make their assignments more transparent for students

 Collaborative Strategies for Sharing Assignments